Last updated: April 13, 2026

 The Mistake Owners Make at the Stakes Level

 The legitimate signal I look for before taking a stakes horse seriously: an N2X winner whose pace figures in his allowance wins are already scaling toward stakes fractions, who won under a hand ride, and who has a trainer with a documented record of placing horses correctly at this level.
-When all three line up, the listed stakes are not a leap of faith; it is the next honest step.
+When all three line up, the listed stakes is not a leap of faith — it is the next honest step.

 The Class Move Cheat Sheet